Advanced Git Commands: Cherry-Picking and Interactive Rebase

 - Create a new branch and make multiple commits.

-- Cherry-pick one commit into
+- Cherry-pick one commit into main.

-. - Use interactive rebase to squash commits into a single commit.
+- Use interactive rebase to squash commits into a single commit.

 Coming Up Next